tengcharmaine/tp/docs/DeveloperGuide.md

 * 3a.
 The given command format is wrong → handled similarly to UC01 3a.

 * 4a.
-The given IC number is invalid → handled similarly to UC02 4a.
+The given `IC_NUMBER` is invalid → handled similarly to UC02 4a.

 **Use case: UC04 - Find a person**